tacatac/ansible_svc_module/README.md

 The state -> method correspondence has needless indirection.
 Methods are now named after the expected state directly.

 Daemontools' `svc` doesn't have a `-1` option for the SIGUSR1 signal, it has been replaced by `-h` for SIGHUP, which is also the more usual reloading signal.
+However, this changes the interface.

 ## usage